 Financial considerations aside, companies don't need to choose between offsetting or insetting.
 The two work hand in hand and can make unique and complementary contributions toward your company's climate goals.

-At Sylvera, we recommend that companies pursue both offsets and insets as part of their climate action strategies.
-In fact, the Science-Based Targets Initiative (SBTi) encourages companies to think beyond value chain mitigation (BVCM), which refers to contributing to mitigating carbon emissions beyond your own value chain.
+At Sylvera, we recommend that companies pursue both offsets and insets to reach their climate targets.
+In fact, the Science-Based Targets Initiative (SBTi) encourages companies to think beyond value chain mitigation (BVCM), which refers to offsetting carbon emissions beyond your own value chain.
 (Supply chains aside, where else can your company leave a lasting and positive environmental impact?)

-Carbon credits play a crucial role in the private sector’s ability to accelerate the global transition to net zero, but only as part of a strategic mitigation hierarchy.
-According to the SBTi, “purchasing high-quality carbon credits in addition to reducing emissions along a science-based trajectory can play a critical role in accelerating the transition to net-zero emissions at the global level.”
+Carbon credits play a crucial role in the private sector's ability to accelerate the global transition to net zero, but only as part of a strategic mitigation hierarchy.
+According to experts like the SBTi, purchasing high-quality carbon credits, in addition to reducing emissions along a science-based trajectory, can play a critical role in accelerating the transition to net-zero emissions at the global level.

 As many companies dig deeper into the environmental impacts, risks, and opportunities within their supply chains, we are likely to see more dramatic and meaningful climate action across scope 3 emissions.
 Insetting may not be the only action needed to move the world closer to net zero, but it's certainly a step in the right direction.